DEM0NAssissan7/desktop-icons-neo/README.md

 ## What is Desktop Icons: Neo?

 **Desktop Icons: Neo** is an extension for GNOME.
 It is a fork of the **Desktop Icons NG** extension.
-It comes with a large host of new features, customizations, and bug fixes.
+It comes with a large host of new features, customizations, and overall polish.

 ![Image of Desktop Icons: Neo](https://github.com/DEM0NAssissan7/desktop-icons-neo/blob/main/Desktop%20Icons:%20Neo.jpg)
  * Customizable icon shapes
- * Fixed many many bugs
  * Performance improvements
  * General polish